How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 • Bacterial vaginosis

-Do I need a Prescription for Antibiotics?
+Do I need a prescription for antibiotics?

 Your doctor will enquire about your symptoms and medical history and may order additional tests to determine the best antibiotics to help treat your condition.

-What is the strongest antibiotic for bacterial infection?
+What is the most potent antibiotic for bacterial infection?

 Different antibiotics are effective against various bacteria.
 That is why, for specific targeted treatment, it is vital to consult a doctor for proper diagnosis and the most appropriate treatment.